Notice of reimbursement arrangement (NORA) - Medicare Compensation Recovery 011-15030040

 When a reimbursement arrangement is notifiable

-Under section 13 of the Health and Other Services (Compensation) Act 1995 (HOSC Act), a compensation payer or their representative must tell the agency:
+Under section 13 of the Health and Other Services (Compensation) Act 1995 (HOSC Act), a notifiable person or their representative must tell the agency:

 - if 6 months has passed from the date the claim was made by the injured person to the date the reimbursement arrangement is made